-where the first two terms describe nearest hopping with a real parameter $t$, the last term represents a local gain controlled by $g$.
+where the first two terms describe nearest hopping with a real parameter $t$, the last term represents a boundary gain controlled by $g$.
 OBC has been built in the Hamiltonian.
-Denote the wavefunction on site $j$ by $\psi_j$, then the eigen-equation in the bulk reads $t(\psi_{j-1}+\psi_{j+1})=E\psi_{j}$ whose characteristic equation is given by $t(\beta+\beta^{-1})=E$.
-This allows the eigenstate ansatz
+Let an eigenstate be $|\psi\rangle=\sum_j\psi_j|j\rangle$, then the eigen-equation in the bulk reads $t(\psi_{j-1}+\psi_{j+1})=E\psi_{j}$, whose characteristic equation is given by $t(\beta+\beta^{-1})=E$.
+This allows the eigenstate ansatz:

 where $c_1$, $c_2$ are coefficients determined by boundary conditions.
-Applying the ansatz to the real-space eigen-equation $H|\psi(\beta)\rangle=E|\psi(\beta)\rangle$, OBC boundary condition results in a zero determinant condition:
+Applying the ansatz to the real-space eigen-equation $H|\psi(\beta)\rangle=E|\psi(\beta)\rangle$, OBC results in a zero determinant condition:

-The spectrum of Hamiltonian~\eqref{eq:toymodel} is complex [Fig. \ref{fig:scale_free}(a)], which demands non-unitary solutions, i.e., $|\beta|\neq 1$, since $|\beta|=1$ always gives real eigenvalues.
+The spectrum of the Hamiltonian Eq.~\eqref{eq:toymodel} is complex [Fig. \ref{fig:scale_free}(a)], which demands non-unitary solutions, i.e., $|\beta|\neq 1$, since $|\beta|=1$ always gives real eigenvalues.
 If $|\beta|^L\gg 1$ for a large system ($L\gg 1$), Eq.~\eqref{eq:boundarycondition} reduces to $t\beta^{L+1}(ig\beta^{-1}-t)=0$, which could be satisfied by a bound state solution $\beta\simeq ig/t$ when $|g|>t$ ; the case for $|\beta|^L\ll 1$ is similar.
-However, the Hamiltonian has $L$ eigenvalues, thus the rest solutions should scale as $|\beta|^L\sim O(1)$ even for $L\gg 1$.
+However, the Hamiltonian has $L$ eigenvalues; thus, the rest of the solutions should scale as $|\beta|^L\sim O(1)$ even for $L\gg 1$.
 Therefore, to the leading order of $L^{-1}$, the solution approximately satisfies